NatLabRockies/OpenStudio-HPXML-Calibration/docs/search_config.md

 ## Value Choices

 These arrays contain the discrete options that the genetic algorithm will evaluate to calibrate the model.
-Thes values are multipliers of the element values in the hpxml model.
+The values are multipliers of the element values in the hpxml model.
 1 means the exact value that is in the original model.
 0.1 means 1/10th of the original value.
 10 means 10x the original value.
 Each home should have a custom config file for what is known about that home in particular.
 For instance, if a blower door test was completed on a home, you could probably have very small or no range for the air leakage choices in that home.
 We think a safe principle is to start with narrow ranges and few options the first time you attempt calibration of a home.

 - Numbers farther away from 1 signify more uncertainty in the original model.
     - If those settings aren't able to generate a model that meets the acceptance criteria, try expanding the range.